macarooni-man/auto-mcs/amscript-docs.md

 Used for registering custom commands and augmenting existing ones.

-> Note: Commands will start with `!` therefore making them visible when executed from the in-game chat, though the feedback is hidden
+> Note: Commands will start with `!` therefore making them visible when executed by a player from the in-game chat, though the feedback is hidden when using the `server.log()` and `player.log()` methods.
+They are completely hidden if executed from the server console.

 Accepted parameters:
 | Parameter | Description |